M4RS-music/synthics/README.md

 # synthics
-A Max For Live sythesizer designed for the sonic exploration of simulated physics
+Web App physics simulations used in the implementation of synthics_m4l